Xyber-Labs/xyber-genesis-sale/DEPLOYMENT.md

 ```

 **Note:**

-- Only available for **deterministic** buckets (not deposit-based)
+- Only available for **deterministic** buckets (not priceless)
-- For deposit-based buckets, entire supply is distributed proportionally
+- For priceless buckets, entire supply is distributed proportionally
 - Amount must not exceed `bucket_supply - registered_supply`

 ## Testing